Type U (For Undergraduate)

 Note: All documents must be in English or Japanese.

 - April Admission:

-The deadlines above are for the nominated students’ applications to be submitted online.
-Partner universities set their own deadlines for their students.
+The deadlines for above are for the online application form.
+Partner universities may set their own deadlines for other documents for their students.

 The result of your application will be available around December (for April Admission) or May (for September Admission).
-You will receive your result through your exchange coordinator.
+You will be notified of the result by your exchange coordinator.
 Those who are successfully accepted will receive a welcome package directly from UTokyo.